quixotic-96/my-digital-garden/_notes/craft notes/grape vines and pippins.md

 God grant you many many years!!
 ### in summary:
-* the third kit-design I've done from Melbury hill, pretty straight forward process of stitching
+* the third kit-design I've done from Melbury hill, pretty straight forward process of stitching; the previous project was [[pomegranates and rowan]]
 * the linen twill that came with the kit was dark compared to the reference photos, so I traced the design onto lighter colored linen twill I had in my stash
 * framing is hard
 * yay <3

 ### pictures:

 <table>